Jean-Francois-C/SAP-Security-Audit/README.md

 <i/> SAP privilege escalation technique 1 </i>
 > Dump SAP password hashes from the table USR02 or the view VUSR02_PWD and crack them with « John The Ripper »
 ```
-+ Read privilege over the table USR02 or the view VUSR02_PWD  (using SE16/SE16n, SM30, SQVI…) can allow a malevolent person to collect the password hashes of the SAP local accounts and then try to crack the passwords of SAP privileged accounts using « John The Ripper ».
++ Read privilege over the table USR02 or the view VUSR02_PWD  (using SE16/SE16n, SM30, SQVI…) can allow a
+  malevolent person to collect the password hashes of the SAP local accounts and then try to crack the passwords
+  of SAP privileged accounts using the tool « John The Ripper ».

-+ Read privilege over the table USH02  (using SE16/SE16n, SM30, SQVI…) can allow a malevolent person to collect the old password hashes of SAP local accounts, then crack them using John The Ripper and try to guess the new one (based the old password pattern).
++ Read privilege over the table USH02 (using for example SE16/SE16n, SM30, SQVI) can allow a malevolent person
+  to collect the old password hashes of SAP local accounts, then crack them using John The Ripper and try to guess
+  the new one (based on the old password pattern).

-Tips for SAP passcode cracking:
+Tips for SAP passcode cracking
+——————————————————————————————
-+ SAP passcode (G format) collected in the USR02 table (for the SAP local account  « SAP_ADM ») : « 55D85A52F82E02FE246E9E505F0D2C9BC82C9E14 »
++ SAP passcode (G format) collected in the USR02 table (for the SAP local account "SAP_ADM"): "55D85A52F82E02FE246E9E505F0D2C9BC82C9E14"

 + Password format to use with the tool « John The Ripper » :
    > login:login$PASSCODE
    > SAP_ADM:SAP_ADM$55D85A52F82E02FE246E9E505F0D2C9BC82C9E14

-+ Command to crack the passwords with « John The Ripper » :
++ Command to crack the SAP passwords with the tool « John The Ripper » :
    > John --session=1 --format=sapg --wordlist=rockyou.txt  <File-containg-password-hashes>
 ```